 Not panicking about the COVID-19 is easier said than done, but there are several ways to help ease any Coronavirus anxiety and keep a sense of control and during these difficult and unprecedented times.

 1 – Seek only accurate information

-Try and limit yourself to reading accurate and official information only from sources such as the WHO (World Health Organisation) and Australian Government websites.
+Try and limit yourself to reading accurate and official information only from sources such as the WHO (World Health Organisation), Australian Government or NZ Government websites.
 These are credible and trustworthy sources for information and will help you to avoid any unnecessary panic that misinformation can cause.

 2 – Set limits on your news exposure

 Avoid excessive exposure to media coverage.
 While keeping up-to-date with the latest changes is essential, constantly monitoring social feeds and news updates about the virus can worsen feelings of distress and concern.
 Consider taking a break from the news and set boundaries as to how much you will watch, read or listen to each day.

 3 – Take care of yourself

 Practising self-care at this time helps you to focus on the things that you can control.
 Where possible, try to keep up with your daily routine and activities such as exercise, eating healthy and getting at least 6-8 hours’ sleep.
 Try to prioritise your mental wellbeing at this time.
 Health care workers in particular need to take care of their needs and get a good amount of rest between their shifts due to work overload during this time of crisis.